cyberomin/InsightDataEngineering/readme.md

 ###### Sudoku puzzle Solver

 This is a solution to the Insight Data Engineering Challenge.
 It is a sudoku puzzle solver implemented in Python.
-It is requires Python 2.7 to run efficiently.
+It requires at least Python 2.7 to run efficiently.

-It can be ran from a unix terminal.
+This solution is programmed to run from a unix terminal.
 It accepts a CSV file for the puzzle as an input and it outputs a CSV too for its solution.
 The CSV is named solution.csv

 ```shell
 $ python sudoku.py puzzle3.csv pattern=6 #Use this if input file is a 6 x 6 puzzle